Search the Herefordshire and Worcestershire Health and Care NHS Trust website

 We’ve created five key workstreams to drive improvements:

-- Working Closely with Families and Personalised Care – Embedding family involvement and recovery-focused care plans
+- Working closely with families – Embedding family involvement and recovery-focused care plans.

 What does this mean for patients and their families?

-- Increased opportunity for patients and carers to shape and design services.
+- More opportunities for patients and carers to shape and design our services.

 Get involved